 This first law could be stated as: The change in internal energy of a system U is equal to the sum of external heat Q and external mechanical work Wm exchanged between the system and its environment.
 (Walker, 2014)

-It should be noticed that experiments have shown that either the exchanged heat Q lonely or the exchanged mechanical work Wm depend on the path covered between the initial status (i) and the final status (f), while their total sum does not, meaning that the change in internal energy does not depend on the path between (i) and (f); this latter depends only on the variables (pi, Vi, Ti) and (pf, Vf, Tf).
+It should be noted that experiments have shown that either the exchanged heat Q alone or the exchanged mechanical work Wm depends on the path covered between the initial status (i) and the final status (f), while their total sum does not, meaning that the change in internal energy does not depend on the path between (i) and (f).
+This depends only on the variables (pi, Vi, Ti) and (pf, Vf, Tf).
 (Walker, 2014)